-Medical Malpractice Insurance - All students who enroll in a health occupations program and/or courses that requires clinical experiences must enroll in a medical malpractice insurance plan.
+Medical Malpractice Insurance - All students who enroll in a health occupations program, continuation education, and/or courses that requires clinical experiences must enroll in a medical malpractice insurance plan.
 A group plan is available through the college.
-The fee is non-refundable.
+The fee is non-refundable and payable at the time of registration.